SKorea ex-President Park, jailed for corruption, is pardoned

 “In the case of former President Park, we considered the fact that her health condition has deteriorated a lot after serving nearly five years in prison,” he said.

-The Justice Ministry said the 69-year-old Park was among 3,094 people who are to be pardoned on Dec.
-31.
+The Justice Ministry said the 69-year-old Park is among 3,094 people who are to be pardoned on Dec.
+31. South Korea often grants special pardons to mark New Year’s Day or national holidays.

-Park has been treated in a civilian hospital since last month, from where she will be released, the ministry said.
-Officials refused to elaborate on Park’s health, but local media said she has been suffering from lumbar disc, a shoulder injury and dental problems as well as immense mental stress.
+Park has been treated since last month in a hospital, from where she will be released, the ministry said.
+Officials refused to elaborate on Park’s health, but local media said she has been suffering from a lumbar disc, a shoulder injury and dental problems as well as mental stress.

-In her comments released by lawyer Yoo Young-ha, Park thanked Moon for pardoning her and said she will focus on treating her illnesses.
-She said she plans to offer her greetings to the people at an early date.
+In comments released by lawyer Yoo Young-ha, Park thanked Moon for pardoning her and said she will focus on treating her illnesses.
+She said she wants to offer her greetings to the people at an early date.

-Park, a daughter of the slain dictator, Park Chung-hee, was once the darling of conservatives in South Korea.
-Dubbed by local media as “the queen of elections,” She clinched victory as South Korea’s first female president in late 2012 by beating Moon, then a unified liberal candidate, by a million votes.
-Park was propelled by conservatives who celebrate her father as a hero who pulled the country up from post-war poverty despite his enormous suppression of civil rights.
+Park, a daughter of assassinated dictator Park Chung-hee, was once the darling of conservatives in South Korea.
+Dubbed by local media as “the queen of elections,” she won election as South Korea’s first female president in late 2012 by beating Moon, then a unified liberal candidate, by a million votes.
+Park was propelled by conservatives who celebrate her father as a hero who pulled the country up from postwar poverty despite his suppression of human rights.

 She was impeached by lawmakers in late 2016, and was formally removed from office and arrested the following year over an explosive corruption scandal that prompted months of massive street protests.

-In January, South Korea’s Supreme Court upheld her 20-year prison term.
-If she hadn’t been pardoned, she could have served a combined 22 years behind bars because she was separately convicted of meddling in her party’s nominations ahead of parliamentary elections in 2016.
+In January, the Supreme Court upheld her 20-year prison term.
+If she hadn’t been pardoned, she could have served a combined 22 years behind bars because she was separately convicted of meddling in her party’s nominations of candidates ahead of parliamentary elections in 2016.

 Park has described herself as a victim of political revenge.
 She has refused to attend her trials since October 2017.

-Moon’s single five-year term ends in May, after the March election.
-Recent survey polls show candidates from the governing and conservative opposition parties running neck and neck.
+Moon’s single five-year term ends in May and he is barred by law from seeking reelection.
+Recent public support surveys show candidates from the governing and conservative opposition parties running neck and neck.

-It wasn’t immediately clear how Park’s pardon would affect voter sentiment.
+It wasn’t immediately clear how Park’s pardon will affect voter sentiment.
 It could cause a backlash from the liberals, but some observers say it may also rekindle a division in the opposition camp.

 “Even if the presidential Blue House may have impure intentions to influence the results of the presidential election with the pardon of ex-President Park Geun-hye, it’s something that we opposition forces should address,” Kim Jae-won, a senior member of the People Power Party, wrote on Facebook.
 “United we stand and divided we fall.”